andreiacrodrigues/mini-projects-js/README.md

-These mini projects were based on theon github.com/fernandoleonid/mini-projetos-js
+These mini projects were based on github.com/fernandoleonid/mini-projetos-js